-MoCRA requires FDA to establish Good Manufacturing Practices (GMPs) that are intended to protect the public's health and ensure that cosmetics products are not adulterated.
+The MoCRA legislation requires FDA to establish Good Manufacturing Practices (GMPs) that are intended to protect the public's health and ensure that cosmetics safety is in tact and products are not adulterated.

 The regulations will allow FDA to inspect facilities and review all records it deems necessary to verify GMP compliance as defined by FDA.
 Products will be deemed adulterated if they do not adhere to GMP requirements.

 FDA has 2 years from MoCRA’s enactment to publish a Notice of Proposed Rulemaking for the Cosmetic GMP, and the agency must issue a Final Rule no later than 3 years after enactment.